-Visiting college campuses is one of the most exciting parts of the college application process, apart from getting acceptance letters, of course!
-However, a lot of students don’t know what schools to visit or what questions to ask once they’re there.
-By being strategic about the schools you visit and the information you gather, you can use your time efficiently and really find a school that’s the best match for you.
+Visiting college campuses is one of the most exciting parts of the college application process… apart from getting acceptance letters, of course!
+However, a lot of students don’t know what schools to visit, or what questions to ask once they’re there.
+Be strategic about the schools you visit and the information you gather!
+When you do, you can use your college visits efficiently and really find a school that’s the best match for you.

 College visits are a great way to finalize the list of schools you’re applying to so it’s important to make sure you see a lot of them and that you do so, well in advance of submitting your applications.
 Here are a few things to consider when making a college visit roadmap.

-I remember being impressed with a particular college as I took a college tour, but I wanted to be a chemistry major and the science buildings were located far away from the rest of campus, which I didn’t like.
+I remember being impressed with a particular college as I took a college tour.
+However, I wanted to be a chemistry major, and the science buildings were located far away from the rest of campus; this was a factor I didn’t like.
 These are the kinds of things to look for once you’ve narrowed your list.
 Do you like the academic buildings you’ll be in, does the school let you live off campus at any point, is the student fitness center easily accessible?
 Pay attention to these aspects as you go on a tour of campus and don’t be afraid to ask questions if you don’t see something you’re interested in.
-Things like access to the gym and the aesthetics of the buildings might not be make or break factors, but they can help you decide between colleges that otherwise might be very similar.
+Things like access to the gym and the aesthetics of the buildings might not be make-or-break factors, but they can help you decide between colleges that otherwise might be very similar.